-California lawmakers are considering whether to place an $8 billion general obligation bond measure on the March 2020 ballot.
-If approved by voters, the measure would let the University of California and the California State University system improve the seismic safety of their buildings and expand their physical capacity to serve thousands more California students.
-As this measure has attracted a significant amount of attention inside and outside the University, this website is designed to provide information for the University community.
+California lawmakers are considering whether to place a $15 billion general obligation bond measure on the March 2020 ballot.
+If passed by the legislature, signed by the governor and approved by voters in March 2020, the measure would provide funding for California’s public education system to allow pre-K through 12 schools, the California Community College system, the California State University system and the University of California system to improve the seismic safety of their buildings, address deferred maintenance and expand their physical capacities to serve California students.

 It would be the first general obligation bond in support of UC since 2006, when voters authorized Proposition 1D which provided $345 million per year in 2006-07 and 2007-08 for capital improvements.

-UC’s capital needs have grown significantly since the Proposition 1D funds were depleted.
-University administrators have identified more than $11.8 billion in unfunded capital needs across the 10-campus system and note that more than half of all UC space is more than 30 years old.
-In addition, UC enrollment increased by 10,000 students over the last few years, and campuses are now physically constrained in their ability to continue to add students.
+UC’s capital needs have grown significantly since the Proposition 1D funds were spent.
+University administrators have identified more than $11.8 billion in unfunded capital needs across the 10-campus system, partly due to the fact that more than half of all UC space is more than 30 years old.
+In addition, UC enrollment has increased by 10,000 students over the last few years, and campuses are now physically constrained in their ability to continue to add students.

-Consistent with applicable law and University policy, the UC Board of Regents voted in May to give SB 14 a preliminary endorsement.
-In so doing, the Regents noted that the measure would help UC meet its commitment to expand student enrollment and make urgently needed seismic upgrades and other improvements to labs, classrooms, dorms and other facilities.
+Consistent with applicable law and University policy, the UC Board of Regents gave a preliminary endorsement in May to support SB 14, an earlier version of the current bond measure.
+In so doing, the Regents underscored that a general obligation bond would help UC meet its commitment to expand student enrollment and make urgently needed seismic upgrades and other improvements to labs, classrooms, dorms and other facilities.

 As a reminder, University funds (including University paid time and equipment) may not lawfully be used for “campaign” purposes in connection with supporting the bond measure.
 By contrast, University funds may be used for legitimate informational activities such as the information provided on this page.
-Legal guidelines are linked below, but for specific advice on drawing this distinction or on any aspect of applicable law, please contact the Office of General Counsel.
+Legal guidelines are linked below.
+For specific advice on drawing this distinction or on any aspect of applicable law, please contact the Office of General Counsel.